2-REC/unity-opencv-boilerplate/README.md

     - Copy the 2 source files from the "UnityOpenCV/UnityOpenCV/sources" directory of this repository to the new directory<br>
         - <b>"unity_opencv.h"</b>
         - <b>"unity_opencv.cpp"</b>
+        ! - TODO: In order to be used on a different OS, changes in the code are required ("decl")!<br>
     - In Visual Studio, add the 2 files to the solution<br>
         - "Project" => "Add Existing Item..."<br>
         - Navigate to the directory where the 2 files have been copied, and select them.<br>